 - Lock expire time– Admin can manage lock expiration time.

 - Note for action– Admin can set the note for action.
-If admin sets YES then a note will be added to the ticket based on any condition or events&triggers, If NO then a note will not be shown.
+If the admin sets YES then the admin can add a note to the ticket based on any condition or events&triggers, If NO then a note will not be shown.

-- Required login for tickets– Admin can set login required for the ticket (yes/no).
-If admin set login requires YES then customers have to log in by their accounts and then can generate tickets.
+- Requirements of login for tickets– Admin can set login requirements for the ticket (yes/no).
+If the admin set login requires YES then customers have to log in by their accounts and then can generate tickets.
 If NO then any customer can generate a ticket without logging in to the helpdesk.

-- Ticket fields– Selected fields will display to customers at the time of ticket generation.
+- Ticket fields– All selected fields will display to customers at the time of ticket generation.

-- No. of files allowed– Admin can limit the allowed number of files to be uploaded.
+- No. of files– Admin will allow limit number of files to be upload.
 This feature can give a facility to those admins who have a shortage of disc space.

-- Allowed file size– Admin can limit the file size to be uploaded by the customers.
+- The file size– Admin can limit the file size that can upload by the customers.

-- Allowed file extensions– Admin can allow all or limited file extensions for customers.
+- Requirements of file extensions– Admin can allow all or with a limit of file extensions for customers.

-- Allow editor– Admin can set allow editor to- YES/NO. If admin sets YES then the customer can use editor or admin sets no then customers can’t use the editor.
+- Allow editor– Admin can set allow editor to- YES/NO. If the admin sets YES then the customer can use the editor or if the admin sets no then customers can’t use the editor.